site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ## Differences from Official OpenWrt Documentation

-### Web Interface Binding Address
+### Router Self-DNS Resolution (Bug Fix)

-The official OpenWrt AdGuard Home documentation instructs users to bind the Admin Web Interface to a specific IP address (e.g., `192.168.1.1`).
-However, this approach has limitations:
+The official OpenWrt AdGuard Home documentation instructs users to bind the Admin Web Interface to `192.168.1.1:3000` during initial setup.
+This configuration has a critical limitation:

+**Problem:**
-- IPv6 clients cannot access the web interface
+- The web interface becomes inaccessible from IPv6 clients
-- Access is restricted to a single interface
+- Access is restricted to IPv4 only

+**Solution:**
-This script uses `0.0.0.0:{{WEB_PORT}}` in the YAML configuration template, which binds to all available network interfaces.
-This allows access via:
+This script uses `0.0.0.0:{{WEB_PORT}}` in the YAML configuration template, which binds to all available network interfaces (both IPv4 and IPv6).
+This ensures:
-- IPv4 addresses
+- ✓ IPv4 client access
-- IPv6 addresses
+- ✓ IPv6 client access
-- All router interfaces
+- ✓ All router interfaces

-This is the recommended configuration for multi-protocol environments and provides better accessibility without compromising security, as the interface is still restricted to the LAN zone by the firewall.
+The interface remains secure as it is restricted to the LAN zone by the firewall configuration.